m-tolstrup/buzzy/README.md

 - **Move away from cargo-fuzz**: cargo-fuzz only ended up being used for what is essentially a looping mechanism.
 Implementing a version of this that would better suit buzzy would be greatly beneficial for the project.
 - **Guided fuzzing**: Extending above, this setup could allow for better guided fuzzing.
-- **Extendned fault detection**: For the RPEVAIL/uBPF setup, buzzy only observed for conformance issues between the targets.
+- **Extended fault detection**: For the PREVAIL/uBPF setup, Buzzy only observed conformance issues between the targets.
 No run time behavior or similar is captured.
 - **Bug taming**: Some bugs are generated often.
 Mechanisms to handle this would be useful.
 - **More strategies**: We think that strategies revolving around program type and context is the next step for strategies.